Azure/azure-powershell/src/Resources/Resources/help/Update-AzTag.md

              key3     value3
 ```

-This command Deletes the set of tags on the subscription with "xxxx-xxxx-xxxx-xxxx-xxxx".
+This command Deletes the set of tags on the subscription with "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".

 ## PARAMETERS